Confusion surrounds vote count in NYC mayoral primary

-As evening fell, New York City's Board of Election withdrew data it had released earlier purporting to be the first results of the city's new ranked choice voting system.
+As evening fell, New York City's Board of Elections withdrew data it had released earlier purporting to be a first round of results from the city's new ranked choice voting system.

-The Board of Elections tweeted that it was aware of “a discrepancy” in its report on ranked choice voting results.
-It didn't explain what that discrepancy was or whether it potentially had any impact on the reported results.
+Then the Board of Elections tweeted that it was aware of “a discrepancy” in its report on ranked choice voting results.
+It didn't explain what that discrepancy was or how big an impact it had on the tally.

 “We are working with our RCV technical staff to identify where the discrepancy occurred.
 We ask the public, elected officials and candidates to have patience,” it said.
 Reached by phone, a spokesperson for the board wouldn’t elaborate.